Download the fees and charges for the Resource Recovery Centres(PDF, 137KB) and the Hoppers(PDF, 177KB).

 To help slow the spread of COVID-19, Detox Your Home events have been cancelled or are postponed.
 Click on the safe handling of chemicals web page to learn how you can safely store your chemicals.

 The Mornington Peninsula’s annual event was held on Saturday 23 November 2019.

 Visit Sustainability Victoria’s website for more information about the next scheduled collection and the complete list of the accepted products.
-Annual mobile collections are open to all residents.

 Natural Christmas Trees can be disposed at the Resource Recovery Centres.
 Fees and charges apply.